isomerpages/moe-acsbarkerroad/_secondary-1-registration-2025/Parent Support Group.md

 **Welcome Breakfast**

-F@B will be hosting a Welcome Breakfast on 4 February, 8am to 9:30am, where interested parents can learn more about each Ministry, hear personal stories from fellow parents, and discover how involvement with F@B can help nurture faith, love, and strength in our community.
+F@B will be hosting a Welcome Breakfast on 4 February, 8 am to 9:30 am, where interested parents can learn more about each Ministry, hear personal stories from fellow parents, and discover how involvement with F@B can help nurture faith, love, and strength in our community.